elivz/craft-docker-deployments/README.md

 - **Resource limits**: Configurable memory and replica settings per environment
 - **YAML anchors**: Uses anchors to reduce duplication between services

+## Deployment Scripts

+The workflow uses modular bash scripts for better maintainability and reusability:

+### `.github/workflows/scripts/deploy.sh`
+Main zero-downtime deployment script that:
+- Sets up the environment and logs into the container registry
+- Configures docker-compose files with environment-specific values
+- Starts new containers alongside production containers
+- Performs internal health checks on new containers
+- Gracefully transitions traffic from old to new containers
+- Promotes new containers to production names

+### `.github/workflows/scripts/rollback.sh`
+Rollback script for deployment failures that:
+- Cleans up failed deployment containers
+- Ensures production containers are running and healthy
+- Restores the system to a known good state

+### `.github/workflows/scripts/migrate.sh`
+Database migration script that:
+- Runs Craft CMS database migrations on the active container
+- Clears compiled caches and templates
+- Invalidates application caches

+### Script Architecture Benefits
+- **Maintainability**: Scripts can be edited and tested independently
+- **Reusability**: Scripts can be run manually for debugging or emergency deployments
+- **Version control**: Script changes are tracked with the workflow
+- **Modularity**: Each script has a single, clear responsibility

 ## Troubleshooting

 ### Common Issues